Greysteel massacre: Massacre

-Just before 10 pm on Saturday 30 October, the three gunmen, wearing blue boiler suits and balaclavas, entered the "Rising Sun Bar" in Greysteel.
+Just before 10 pm on Saturday 30 October, the three gunmen, wearing blue boiler suits and balaclavas, entered the Rising Sun Bar in Greysteel.
 There were at least 70 people inside attending a Halloween party and at first some believed the men were playing a Halloween prank.
-Stephen Irwin yelled "trick or treat" as he opened fire with a VZ58 assault rifle on the packed crowd in the lounge.
-He kept shooting until the magazine emptied, quickly reloaded and continued shooting.
+Stephen Irwin yelled "trick or treat" as he opened fire with a vz.
+58 assault rifle on the packed crowd in the lounge.
+He kept shooting until the magazine emptied, quickly reloaded, and continued shooting.
 Geoffrey Deeney opened fire with a 9mm handgun at a fleeing woman, but it jammed after one shot.
 Torrens Knight, armed with a shotgun, guarded the entrance while the shooting was taking place.
 There was panic and screaming as people scrambled for cover and women pleaded for mercy.
 The scene in the Rising Sun was described as "hell-like"; bodies lay everywhere and the lounge and dancefloor were covered with blood and broken glass.

 The gunmen, laughing, then made their escape in the Opel Kadett driven by Knight.
 While driving away from Greysteel, the getaway car's wing mirror was hit by a police car speeding towards the scene.
+The gunmen drove to a pick-up point near Eglinton, where they met McNeill and burned the car.

 Seven people were killed outright and nineteen were wounded, with another later dying of his wounds.
-The dead were Karen Thompson (19), Steven Mullan (20), Moira Duddy (59), Joseph McDermott (60), James Moore (81), John Moyne (50), John Burns (54) and Victor Montgomery (76).
+The dead were Karen Thompson (19), Steven Mullan (20), Moira Duddy (59), Joseph McDermott (60), James Moore (81), John Moyne (50), John Burns (54), and Victor Montgomery (76).
 Six of those killed were Catholic civilians and two were Protestant civilians.

 The following day, the UDA claimed responsibility for the attack using the cover name "Ulster Freedom Fighters" (UFF).
 Its statement said that the "Greysteel raid" was "the continuation of our threats against the nationalist electorate that they would pay a heavy price for last Saturday's slaughter of nine Protestants".
 A West Belfast UDA member claimed that his organisation "had information that senior IRA men drank in the Rising Sun...
 Unfortunately they were not there on Halloween but our boys acted on the briefing they had been given".
 Afterwards, the gunmen were said to have boasted about the killings.

 There was "considerable resentment" in Greysteel after the Ulster Unionist MP for the area, William Ross, didn't attend any of the funerals of the victims.
 Ross explained his absence by citing the angry reception Social Democratic and Labour Party MP Joe Hendron received while visiting the site of the Shankill Road bombing.